NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The efficiency of the clothes dryer can either be entered as a ``CombinedEnergyFactor`` or an ``EnergyFactor``.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, additional elements must be provided:
+If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``extension/RatioOfDwellingUnitsToSharedClothesDryers`` must be provided.

-- ``extension/RatioOfDwellingUnitsToSharedClothesDryers``: Ratio of dwelling units to shared clothes washers

 HPXML Dishwasher
 ****************

 A single ``Appliances/Dishwasher`` element may be specified.

+The ``AttachedToHotWaterDistribution`` element must be provided.

 If no dishwasher is located within the Rated Home, a dishwasher in the nearest shared kitchen in the building shall be used only if available for daily use by the occupants of the Rated Home.
 If there are multiple dishwashers, the dishwasher with the lowest Energy Factor (highest kWh/yr) shall be used.